CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia.md

 2. Is it worth to use the parallel implementation to classify $10$ points?

-3. Can you modify the code so Channels are used instead of arrays?
+3. Can you modify the code so channels are used instead of arrays?

 4. Why the use of other functions as `remotecall` will provide faster running times than `remotecall_fetch`?